Freddie Steele (footballer): Spell in Iceland

-In April 1946 it was announced that Steele would travel to Iceland to become the manager of Úrvalsdeild club KR Reykjavík during the summer of that year.
-It his first coaching appointment with a senior side, although he had previously coached in the youth teams at Stoke City.
+In April 1946, it was announced that Steele would travel to Iceland to become the manager of Úrvalsdeild club KR Reykjavík during the summer of that year.
+It his first coaching appointment with a senior side.
+However, he had previously coached in the youth teams at Stoke City.
 Under his guidance, the team won three, drew one and lost one of their five matches to finish as runners-up behind Fram.
-Steele was subsequently selected to manage the Iceland national team in its first ever international match against Denmark on 17 July 1946.
+Steele was subsequently selected to manage the Iceland national team in its first international match against Denmark on 17 July 1946.
 Scottish coach Murdo McDougall, who had first moved to Iceland as Valur manager in 1937, was named as his assistant.
 Steele included several of his players from KR in the Iceland team, including Birgir Guðjónsson and Jón Örn Jónasson, but could not prevent the side losing 3–0 before a crowd of 8,000 spectators at the Melavöllur.
-Upon leaving Iceland on 17 August 1946, to return to England in time for the start of Stoke City's season, he spoke of how he had enjoyed his time in Iceland and stated his desire to return the following summer, although the move never materialised.
+Upon leaving Iceland on 17 August 1946, to return to England in time for the start of Stoke City's season, he spoke of how he had enjoyed his time in Iceland.
+He stated his desire to return the following summer, although the move never materialised.